cnu-bot/cnubot-server-spring/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. check our issue list
+2. Check our Issue List
-3. Create your Feature Branch (`git checkout -b feat: create domain`) we have our convention
+3. Create your Feature Branch (`git checkout -b feat: create-domain`) we have our convention
 4. Commit your Changes (`git commit -m 'feat: add domain logic'`)
 5. Push to the Branch (`git push origin feat-board`)
 6. Open a Pull Request (we have our PR templates)